Definition of Bikol in English:

 noun (plural same or Bikols)

-1A member of an indigenous people of SE Luzon in the Philippines.
+1A member of an indigenous people of southeastern Luzon in the Philippines.

 - External appearance is more strictly regarded among the Bisayans than by the Bicols and Tagalogs.

 - A great portion of the present population descend from the Nayons and the Onhans who immigrated to the islands from Panay and the Bicols and Tagalogs who came from Luzon as early as 1870.

 - And the most marginalized group are the Tagalogs and Bicols.